 The name will also be "Emoji."
 Use a URL pointing to a local server that has my XCFramework.

 And now we need a checksum.
 How do we generate that?
 To compute the checksum of a binary framework, use the "swift package compute-checksum" command.
 This will print the checksum to the terminal, and you can copy it from there and paste it into your package manifest.

 When your package is being used, Xcode will compute the checksum of the downloaded file and reject it if it does not match the manifest.
 This ensures that your clients use the exact binary you expect.

 Now we can insert that checksum and build the package.

 And that's how you can bundle an XCFramework into a Swift package for distribution.

-Depending on them works the same way as for source-base packages.
+Depending on them works the same way as for source-based packages.
+Thanks for watching.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.